-Jude is inspired and fascinated by nature, recalling places experienced or imagined as the work forms, creating from a place of no time, no space.
+Jude is inspired and fascinated by nature, recalling places experienced as the work evolves, creating from a place of no time, no space.
+“Each artwork is in itself, it’s own landscape taking the viewer on a journey of recalled memories or into the future.”

 Artist Statement – Vibrations of Resilience